salaheddin-darwish/salaheddin-darwish.github.io/README.md

 **(2021/2022)**:

-- Edward Easen (Anti-Sandboxing analysis) - In Progress!
+- Edward Easen (Anti-Sandboxing analysis) - Completed!
 - Nasser Al-Abdulla (Malware detection - reverse engineering and machine learning) - In Progress!
 - Zaynah LatifBluetooth Security (Man In The Middle attack in a pressure monitor) - In Progress!
-- Benjamin Hamer (Bluetooth Security - MITM attacks in Oximeter and Fitbit) - In Progress!
+- Benjamin Hamer (Bluetooth Security - MITM attacks in Oximeter and Fitbit) - Completed!
 - David Akinsanya (IoT log-based or auditing system using blockchain) - In Progress!